 Most Defense Base Act cases are resolved with a settlement, rather than through litigation.
-This is because at almost any point during your case, your attorney can make a deal with your employer’s attorney to get you the best deal considering the circumstances of your case.
+This is because at almost any point during your case, You (or your attorney) can make a deal with DBA insurance company to settle your case.
+Hoprfully, to get you the best deal considering the circumstances of your case.

 Most folks are concerned about getting a reasonable or fair settlement.
 What is "reasonable" or "fair" depends on a lot of different factors.
 Based on what I see, at some point you may be faced with a difficult decision.
 Rarely will the DBA insurance company agree to pay anything close to what you may receive based upon them value of your claim if you play out the math, so to speak.